 You can also upload CSS and JS files to your LibGuides environment by clicking on the Upload Customization Files link at the bottom of that tab, below the JS/CSS box.

 When adding content to a guide box, choose the Rich Text/HTML option, as you will have to manually add tags to the HTML source code of the box contents.

 Be aware that when you are using the Rich Text Editor, these enhancements will usually not be shown in the editing interface as it will look on the actual guide.
 Once you close the editor, the correct styling will be shown.

 In this guide, examples of how a particular effect looks or works are shown in boxes with black borders.
 CSS code is shown in boxes with orange borders.
-HTML code is shown in boxes with blue borders.
+HTML code is shown in boxes with green borders.

 This is useful for citation examples, because the line will automatically wrap properly on any size of screen.